 4. Improved Music Streaming

 Finally, Alexa's ability to stream music from Amazon Music and Pandora was also revamped.
 Instead of just listening to your favorite music, you can now sing along (and get the lyrics right) thanks to Echo Show's ability to display lyrics.

 Alexa For Easy Communication

-Alongside Echo Show, Amazon launched new messaging and calling features for all Alexa users for free, including those who don't have an Alexa device but have the Alexa app on their phone.
+Amazon also launched new messaging and calling features for all Alexa users for free, including those who don't have an Alexa device but have the Alexa app on their phone.
 The feature is divided into three parts: calling, messaging, and drop-in.

 Alexa Calling is a feature that lets you call other Alexa users (assuming you have them saved as a phone contact).
 Simply ask Alexa to call the person you want to reach, and she'll promptly connect you with that person.
 If you're on the receiving end, you'll receive a notification on your device and through the Alexa app.
 You can answer incoming calls with your voice by saying "Alexa, answer".
 If the call is between two Echo Show devices or between an Echo Show and an Alexa app user, the call becomes a Skype-style video call.
 If you want, you can turn off the camera and downgrade to a voice call by saying "Alexa, camera off".

 Aside from voice and video calls, Alexa can now send text and voice messages.

 You can either type out your message using the Alexa app or dictate it to your Alexa device.